MoHe99/algorithm-visualization/README.md

     After the server has started, you can visit `http://localhost:3000` and begin experimenting with the visualization of the sorting algorithms.

-## Important Note
+> [!Important]

-This project serves as a personal training and small showcase project.
+> This project serves as a personal training and small showcase project.
 It is intended for my own educational purposes and to demonstrate my skills and interests in software development and algorithms.
 It's not aimed at wide distribution or commercial use.
 Contributions, feedback, and suggestions are welcome but please note that this is an older personal development project.